-- (i) Grants received for the purchase of plant and equipment; - (ii) Plant and equipment which are donated to the Charity; and - (iii) Job Support Scheme received/receivables from Singapore Government.
+- (i) Grants received for Family Centric Conference to be held in 2023, - (ii) Grants received for expenditures Ronald McDonald Family Room located within the Neonatal Intensive Care Unit and the purchase of plant and equipment; and. - (iii) Job Support Scheme received/ receivables from Singapore Government.